-The last week I spend quite a bit of time figuring out the best way to deploy micro-services on Kubernetes with Azure DevOps.
-At first it felt quite hard, because there are so many tools involved.
-But with the right tools I got it working within an hour, which as a pleasant surprise!
+The last week I spend quite a bit of time figuring out the best way to deploy and publish .NET micro-services on Kubernetes with Azure DevOps.
+At first, it felt quite hard, because there are so many tools involved.
+But with the right tools, I got it working within an hour, which was a pleasant surprise!

 Before we dive in, let’s take a short look at the technical requirements for this post.